tolitius/highlander/README.md

 ###### _TODO: since a data store (store [thing]) and a queue (produce/consume) are just functions, give an example on how to plug "your own"_

 ## Current Throughput

 With `--server nio` and `ZeroMQ 4.0.5` (used via JZMQ), average throughput on `127.0.0.1` is **`420K`** `107 byte` messages per second.

 This does not mean `420K` messages per second are read from the network and persisted in a data store.
 The idea is to have queue(s) absorb the load, while landing these messages "comfortably" to the data store.
 Hence the concept of a `queue depth` (absorb bucket) shown in examples below.

+With Netty, which is used by default, the speed is `220K` messages per second.
+However Netty can also scale in the number of connections + the messages are frame decoded.

+_(MacBook Pro 2.3 GHz i7 16GB)_

 ## Usage